113ll3/Ibmclouddocscli/reference/ibmcloud/cli_billing.md

 <dl>
   <dt>-d MONTH_DATE (optional)</dt>
-  <dd>Display data for the month and date specified by using the YYYY-MM format.
+  <dd>Display data for the month and date that is specified by using the YYYY-MM format.
 If not specified, usage of the current month is shown.</dd>
   <dt>--output FORMAT (optional)</dt>
   <dd>Specify output format, only JSON is supported now.</dd>
 </dl>